hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250903536v1-pg-agent-an-agent-powered-by-page-graph.md

 ---
 layout: default
-title: PG-Agent: An Agent Powered by Page Graph
+title: "PG-Agent: An Agent Powered by Page Graph"
 ---

 # PG-Agent: An Agent Powered by Page Graph